 How to Make a FaceTime Audio Call in iOS 7

-FaceTime is a neat little video chatting app that comes installed by default on all iOS and OS X products, including the iPhone, iPad and Mac computers.
-It allows iOS and OS X users to video chat with one another without the hassle of dealing with third-party apps.
+FaceTime is a neat little video chatting app that comes installed by default on all iOS products, including the iPhone, iPad.
+It allows users to video chat with one another without the hassle of dealing with third-party apps.
 FaceTime can be used over WiFi or over a 3G or 4G data connection, but the app uses a lot of bandwidth, and with limited data per month, it’s not a viable option while on the road.

-However, FaceTime now allows for audio-only calls, which uses less bandwidth, but still delivers better call quality than you would find on a regular call over cellular towers.
-It’s not extremely hidden within the FaceTime app, but it’s also not easy to find (we featured it in our “25 Hidden iOS 7 Features” post awhile back).
-The video below demonstrates Facetime audio calling — read further down to see how it’s done.
+FaceTime Audio isn’t extremely hidden within the FaceTime app, but it’s also not very easy to find (we featured it in our “25 Hidden iOS 7 Features” post a while back).
+The video below demonstrates FaceTime audio calling — read further down to see how it’s done.

 Making FaceTime Audio Calls

 Tapping on that phone icon will start an audio-only FaceTime call.
-By default, the audio will come out of the earpiece, so if you want to use the speakerphone (like you would with a full-on FaceTime call, tap on the Speaker button.
-Other than that, it’ll act like just a regular phone call, except that it’ll use WiFi or a data connection rather than cellular towers.
-This should result in better audio quality both ways.
+By default, the audio will come out of the earpiece, so if you want to use the speakerphone (like you would with a full-on FaceTime video call, tap on the Speaker button.
+Otherwise, it’ll act like just a regular phone call, except that it’ll use WiFi or a data connection rather than cellular towers.
+This will result in better audio quality both ways.

 You can also access FaceTime Audio from within the Phone app.
-Just tap on the small circled “i” icon to the right of a contact and you’ll be greeted with the same options as above; tap on the phone icon next to FaceTime to initiate a FaceTime Audio call with them.
+Just tap on the small circled “i” icon to the right of a contact and you’ll be greeted with the same options as above: Tap on the phone icon next to FaceTime to initiate a FaceTime Audio call.